jeremyruppel/legs-js/README.md

 A dependency injection framework.
 Let's get serious.

+Oh also, production ready.
+Until we hit that 1.0.0, use at your own risk.

 ## Main Concepts Borrowed from RobotLegs

 - Single event bus to decouple framework actors